gunrock/gunrock/doc/programming_model.md

 Gunrock supports two operators that form the basis of graph computation:

 + Advance:
-This operator represents the most common operation in graph: advancing from one frontier to another through edges.
-It takes either a vertex frontier or an edge frontier as the input, visits the edges connect to the elements in the frontier, and returns a new frontier which contains either the edges or the vertices it reaches.
+This operator represents the most common operation in graphs: advancing from one frontier to another through edges.
+It takes either a vertex frontier or an edge frontier as the input, visits the edges connected to the elements in the frontier, and returns a new frontier that contains either the edges or the vertices it reaches.

 + Filter:
-This operator inputs a queue of elements, culls some elements by testing whether it meets the criteria defined by users, and outputs the rest into a new queue.
+This operator inputs a frontier of elements, culls some elements by testing whether it meets the criteria defined by users, and outputs the rest into a new frontier.
 It can also do computations while visiting the elements in the queue and doing the validation test.